qgis/QGIS-Documentation/docs/user_manual/appendices/qgis_file_formats.rst

 It is however also possible to not use .qgz, and instead save a project to .qgs.
 If choosing so, any sidecar files will be saved to a separate zip file.
 E.g. when saving to myproject.qgs, the sidecar files will be written to the archive myproject_attachments.zip, placed in the same folder.

-One reason for choosing to use .qgs instead of .qgz is that its more suited for running diff tools, e.g. if one wants to run version control on qgis project files.
+One reason for choosing to use .qgs instead of .qgz is that it's more suited for running diff tools, e.g., if one wants to run version control on qgis project files.

 .qgs - The QGIS Project XML Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^